 We got hungry and ate some nuts I had brought along.
 We glimpsed amazing views too fleeting for the camera and cyclists with no fear of altitude.
 The trees and houses started looking more peaked and Alpine.
 Around 3:00 we reached Idrija and wandered around somewhat deliriously, looking for Gostilna Pri Škafarju where a wood-fired oven reportedly turned out lovely pizzas, and you can try the regional specialty, žlikrofi.

 We found the restaurant just off the square and sat at a picnic table out front.
-We ordered a starter of pršut, cheese and olives, and pizza and žlikrofi with mushroom sauce.
-The server brought out some ketchup.
-For what?
-The pizza, he said.
+We ordered a starter of pršut,

 The žlikrofi are small dumplings filled with potato and bacon and served with a variety of toppings.
 These žlikrofi were gorgeous, obviously handmade.
 The filling was fluffy, not at all gummy.
 The sauce contained fresh porcinis.
 Delicious.
 The pizza was wonderful as well.
 Perfect crust.
 We ordered far too much food, and wrapped up half the pizza to take with us.